 East Setauket is a somewhat ethnically-diverse town.
 The people who call East Setauket home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Setauket residents report their race to be White, followed by Asian.
 Important ancestries of people in East Setauket include Irish, German, Polish, and English.

 The most common language spoken in East Setauket is English.
-Other important languages spoken here include Chinese and Persian.
+Other important languages spoken here include Chinese and Spanish.